September 6, 2014 – Saturday – Castle Day – Bavaria, Germany

 We drive back into Germany from our Austrian hotel this morning to see two famous Bavarian castles both near Füssen in Bavaria.

 Jennifer and Sylvain have a picnic lunch all ready for us when we return to the parking lot, so we spread out near the Alpsee lake and enjoy ourselves.
-After getting clear of Neuschwahstein Castle, we take a group photo in the nearby valley, posing with the castle behind us on the hill.
+After clearing crowded Neuschwahstein Castle, we take a group photo in the nearby valley, posing with the castle behind us on the hill while sipping some schnapps.

 Next stop is a luge – individual carts run through a metal tube down the hill, slalom-style.
 Everyone in the group tries it – some go faster, and others take is slowly.
 The luge is one of the reasons I finally decided to book this Rick Steves tour.
 I reasoned that any tour operator who includes a ride on a luge as part of the stated itinerary must have something going for them!